The Trinity Doctrine in the Book of Revelation

 This title appears 17 times in the Old Testament (OT), once in the New Testament outside Revelation in a quote from the OT (2 Cor 6:18), and 9 times in Revelation.
 Therefore, if we want to understand what this term means for the church, we need to study it in Revelation.

-In Revelation, it is “God” and Him “who is and who was and who is to come” who is identified as “the Almighty.”
+In Revelation, “the Almighty” is identified as “God” and as Him “who is and who was and who is to come.”
 For example:

 Since, as discussed above, both the titles “God” and “who is and who was and who is to come” refer to the Father alone, the Father alone is the “Almighty.”
 Revelation never uses the title “Almighty” for Jesus.
 On the contrary, it makes an explicit distinction between Christ and “the Almighty:”